 Euribor was first published on 30 December 1998 (value 4 January 1999).
 1 January 1999 was the day that the Euro as a currency was introduced.
 In the years before, a lot of domestic reference rates like PIBOR (France) and Fibor (Germany) existed.

-The Euribor rates are important because these rates provide the basis for the price or interest rate of all kinds of financial products, like interest rate swaps, interest rate futures, saving accounts (see: Euribor and savings
+The Euribor rates are important because these rates provide the basis for the price or interest rate of all kinds of financial products, like interest rate swaps, interest rate futures, saving accounts and mortgages.

 The panel banks are the banks with the highest volume of business in the euro zone money markets.
 The panel consists of banks with a first class credit standing, high ethical standards and an excellent reputation.
 For the full list of all the panel banks, click here.

 Euribor and LIBOR are comparable base rates.
 Euribor is the average interbank interest rate at which European banks are prepared to lend to one another.
 LIBOR is the average interbank interest rate at which a selection of banks on the London money market are prepared to lend to one another.
 Just like Euribor, LIBOR comes in different maturities.
 The main difference is that LIBOR rates come in different currencies.
 We would like to refer to current LIBOR interest rates and background information on LIBOR, in case you are interested in additional information on LIBOR.